 A woman in the front row caught my eye and started to cry.

-They called me to the stage, and asked me to speak to the kept-clean people.
-I took the stage and looked out at the crowd.
+They called me up front, asked me to speak to the clean-kept, well-pressed people.
+I stepped forward and looked out at the crowd.
 A lot of them looked very sad.
 A few of them slept.
-I knew some of the sad ones.
-I even have pictures of them hanging from my wall in Memory Lane.
+I knew some of the sad ones—I even had pictures of them hanging from the wall in my house on Memory Lane.

 My eyes were crying.
-I didn’t think that I was, but my eyes were certainly crying.
+I didn’t think that I was, but my eyes certainly were.
 When I spoke, my voice wasn’t crying though.
-For a time, my mouth awoke and said some things before falling back to sleep.
+For a time, my mouth woke up and said some things before falling back to sleep.
 I stepped down, and returned to my seat.

 There was a reception at the end of the ceremony.
 I left without speaking to anyone.